Rana Muhammad Afzal Khan

 He was the founder of Saahil Limited, a family run corporation involved in health, schools and manufacturing.
 His sons had been managing operations of the company while Rana Afzal Khan held elected office.

 Early life and education

 Khan was born on 22 February 1949 in Faisalabad to Major Fazal Muhammad Khan.

 He received his early education from Dhaka, East Pakistan.

 Khan received B.Sc. degree in electrical engineering from the NED University of Engineering and Technology in 1971 and completed MA in Political Science from the University of Balochistan.

-While in college, Khan decided that he would divide his life into 3 sections.
-First, he would serve his country in the army.
-Then, he would enter business and establish a Company.
-Finally, he would serve his country once more, as a politician.
+After graduation from N.E.D he got commissioned in Pak army but resigned for personal reasons within a span of six years.

-Military and Early Political Career
+Military and early political career

 Khan served in the Pakistan Army as a captain from 1971 to 1976.

-At the Start of his Career, Khan was an electrical engineer.

 Prior to starting political career, Khan served in the executive committee of Faisalabad Chamber of Commerce & Industry and as vice chairman of Water and Sanitation Agency.